 Achieving profitability is not easy.
 Indeed, merely breaking even requires a herculean effort.
 An effort which proves too much for around half of all UK businesses within their first five years of spend analysis.
 Businesses must be prepared for disruption.

 At Barkers Procurement our team encounter similar challenges across a wide range of clients, geographies and industries.

 That’s why we’ve focused our services on the challenges that occur most frequently.

-This allows us to leverage experience gained, market knowledge (category management, contract management and supply chain) and intellectual property created, to bring the best results to each and every assignment.
+This allows us to leverage experience gained, market knowledge (digital procurement technology, category management, contract management and supply chain) and intellectual property created, to bring the best results to each and every assignment.

 Whilst we’ve dealt with your challenges before, your culture, values and business priorities remain unique.